AshleyXM/pdf-reader/README.md

    cp .env.example .env
    ```

 🎉🎉🎉 Congrats!
-You are good to go now!
+You are ready to go now!

 ## How to Run
 Run the below command: